gbsoe/FiLot/FiLot_Website_Specification.md

    - No JavaScript errors in the console

 4. **Content Verification**:
-   - DFSA regulation language is correctly used
+   - Regulatory language is appropriate and not excessive
    - Telegram bot link is set to https://t.me/Fi_lotbot
    - Social media links are correctly configured
    - No typos or formatting issues in educational content